 - 1. Fill out and place an adhesive label on the collection bottle.
 Check "DNA" on label. - 2.
+Collect DNA samples after collecting taxonomy for consistency. - 3.
 Collect an additional sample at each sample location (inlet, outlet, and buoy) using the same sampler already chosen to use for taxonomy samples at each of those locations (SOP B).
-Wear clean nitrile gloves while collecting DNA samples. - 3.
+Wear clean nitrile gloves while collecting DNA samples. - 4.
 Prior to sampling, prime the sampler by rinsing well with local source water.
+Rinse from the outside of the net so zooplankton and other organisms are not trapped inside the net during rinsing.
 You may use surface water.
 Wear clean nitrile gloves while priming equipment. - a.
-Good practice is to collect both DNA and taxonomy samples while wearing clean nitrile gloves. - 4.
-Collect samples according to SOP B for the appropriate sample depth. - 5.
-Choose "DNA" on the field datasheet, and the appropriate habitat and sampler metadata. - 6.
-Sample ID = SITE.YYYYMMDD.sampleType.sampleNumber.DNA - 7.
-After sample collection, use forceps or gloved hands to pick out large organic matter, leaving the macroinvertebrates in the sample.
+Good practice is to collect both DNA and taxonomy samples while wearing clean nitrile gloves. - 5.
+Collect samples according to SOP B for the appropriate sample depth. - 6.
+Choose "DNA" in the mobile app, and the appropriate habitat and sampler metadata.

-Title: AOS Protocol and Procedure: Zooplankton Sampling in Lakes Date: 02/08/2017 NEON Doc. #: NEON.DOC.001194 Author: S. Parker Revision: F
+Title: AOS Protocol and Procedure: Zooplankton Sampling in Lakes Date: 02/13/2018 NEON Doc. #: NEON.DOC.001194 Author: S. Parker Author: S. Parker Revision: G

-- 8. After the entire sample is in the sample jar, carefully drain the some of the extra water off the top. - 9.
+- 7. Sample ID = SITE.YYYYMMDD.sampleType.sampleNumber.DNA - 8.
+After sample collection, use forceps or gloved hands to pick out large organic matter, leaving the zooplankton in the sample. - 9.
+Minimize the amount of water in the sample by using a little water as possible for rinsing. - 10.
 Add 95% ETOH to sample jar to completely cover sample (Stein et al. 2012).
-Final ETOH concentration should be as close to 95% as you can get. - 10.
+Final ETOH concentration should be as close to 95% as you can get, and at least greater than 50%. - 11.
 Return sample to domain lab and store at 4 °C.